trubrics/trubrics-docs/docs/index.md

     --8<-- "utils/code_snippets/python/track_llm.py"
     ```

-For more information on SDK's and how to track events, please refer to the [SDK documentation](./track_events/sdks/index.md).
+For more information on SDK's and how to track events, please refer to the [Javascript SDK](./track_events/sdks/javascript.md) or [Python SDK](./track_events/sdks/python.md).